An

 would swim far

-away and be lost.
-It was very well cared for and never
+is very well cared for and never

 needed veterinary attention for the past 7 years.
 Till it